 - Registered student groups classified as Campus Life Programs (CLPs) must comply with all University financial policies and procedures.

-- CLPs shall not maintain financial accounts (including checkbooks) outside of the University and/or University of Minnesota Foundation.
+- CLPs are not permitted to maintain financial accounts (including checkbooks) outside of the University and/or University of Minnesota Foundation.

 - CLP funds and financial operations shall be subject to the oversight of the host academic or administrative department.

 - Student group funds should remain separate from other departmental funds.

 - All documents relating to the CLP should be signed by a registered officer of the student group and the departmental financial officer.